obrien-matthew/sample_code/ood/image_processing_app/README.md

     calls to the new method.
 * added method to mosaic() an image based on a user-specified number of seed pixels.
-    * created a new util class, ClusteredPixel, that keeps track of a given pixel's location in the image and color channels. used exclusively in the mosaic() method.
+    * created a new util class, ClusteredPixel, that keeps track of a given pixel's location in the image and color channels.
+Used exclusively in the mosaic() method.
     * added a case to the switch statement in FilterUtil method filterDispatch() to support calls to the new method.
 * moved the image file I/O methods (loading and saving) from the model to the controller, to better